rapid7/insightconnect-plugins/plugins/powershell/help.md

 # Version History

+* 3.0.2 - Updated the SDK version to include output masking | Updated all the dependencies to the newest versions
 * 3.0.1 - Bug fix - Fix issue where single quotes in password causes parsing error
 * 3.0.0 - Move custom script credentials to Connection | Update runtime to insightconnect_plugin_runtime
 * 2.2.0 - Add custom credentials in Execute Script and PowerShell String actions | Update plugin to allow unencrypted connections when connection is targeting port 5985